OIM

 Coaching by experts

-Final pitch on public stage
+Final pitch on a public stage

 Three strategic fields of action for Münster's future